x13a/Silence/README.md

   you in T minutes
 * READ_SMS               - check you have sent a message to the number
 * RECEIVE_SMS            - find mobile numbers in incoming messages
-* READ_PHONE_STATE       - check on which sim the number is calling
+* READ_PHONE_STATE       - check on which SIM the number is calling
 * RECEIVE_BOOT_COMPLETED - persist cleanup inactive numbers job across reboots
 * READ_CONTACTS          - check the number exists in contacts on Android 10